Our community engagement aligns to three themes: future skills, developing skills and utilising skills. Find out more about the projects we work on.

 - Lister Community School

-The programme supports our social mobility agenda and is delivered through a series of school-based activities, which have recently been adapted and are currently being delivered virtually.
+The programme supports our social mobility agenda and is delivered through a series of school-based activities, which have recently been adapted and are currently being delivered virtually and face to face.

 We believe working with young people can help prevent future societal issues and provide effective and sustainable change.